 It is the responsibility of faculty, staff, and students to immediately report any situation that could possibly result in harm to anyone at the University.
-Any member of the campus community may become aware of a troubling person or situation that is causing serious anxiety, stress, or fear and, if so, this information should be provided to the Safety Intervention Team.
+Any member of the campus community may become aware of a troubling person or situation that is causing serious anxiety, stress, or fear and, if so, this information should be provided to the Safety and Threat Assessment Team.

 Behavioral Signs of Concern